anuchandy/android-msal-azure-storage/README.md

 1. In the main top search bar, search and select "App registrations".
 This will bring up "App registrations" page
 2. Choose "+ New registration", this will take you to "Register an application" page, create one with following settings:
-     A. Provide a name in "Name" field e.g. android-storage-app-1
+     1. Provide a name in "Name" field e.g. android-storage-app-1
-     B. Choose "Supported Account Types" as "Accounts in this organizational directory only (Default Directory only - Single tenant)"
+     2. Choose "Supported Account Types" as "Accounts in this organizational directory only (Default Directory only - Single tenant)"
-     C. Click "Register"
+     3. Click "Register"

-   This will register the app and take you to app (e.g. android-storage-app-1) details page
+This will register the app and take you to app (e.g. android-storage-app-1) details page.

 3. In the left pane, under "Manage", select "Authentication" to get "Authentication configuration" page.
 Now we can create authentication configuration for
     Android platform.
 If you don't see "Platform Configuration" section in this page then click on the top "Try out new experience" tab.
     1. Click on "Add Platform" and choose Android: